 raise e

-If you're caught off-guard by the complexity of these functions, know that everything besides session.add() and session.commit() exists for the purpose of error handling and avoiding duplicates.
+If you're caught off-guard by the complexity of these functions, know that everything besides session.add() and session.commit() exists for error handling and avoiding duplicates.
 We don't want duplicate posts or users, hence why we check for existing_user and existing_post before continuing with their respective functions.

 Let's create these records: